MarkLee131/oss-fuzz-gen/docs/DOCKER_SETUP.md

 ## 6. Verify results
 - Experiment logs appear under `results/` inside the repo (and under `/experiment/results` in the runner container).
 Each run uses the label shown at startup.
 - Introspector exports live under `report/` using the paths configured in `report/upload_report.sh`.
 Share the same host directory so both containers see the outputs.

-Done!
-If a command fails, read the message, fix the issue (usually a missing dependency or wrong path), and rerun the same step.